 European Rewilding Network

-Quinta do Pisão is part of the Sintra-Cascais Park.
-In 2007, it was transformed from an abandoned agricultural land into an attractive park, as well as a working farm.
+Cascais Rewilding is part of the Sintra-Cascais Park.
+In 2008, it was transformed from an abandoned agricultural land into an attractive park, as well as a working farm.
 Ecological restoration focuses on the historical legacy of this rural landscape and includes natural grazing.
 Nature based tourism and production of local products is part of the project.
-It currently attracts around 2,000 people each month, mostly coming from the nearby Lisbon metropolitan area.

 Region: Alcabideche